WolfoIsBestWolf/ror2-WolfFixes/mod_SpawnPoolFixer/README.md

 ```
-Reduced weight of Titanic Plains and Distant Roost because they count as 2 stages.
+Makes Titanic Plains & Distant Roost not twice as common as other stage 1s.
 -Vanilla counts as 2 weight, now counts as 1.5 weight.

 Limits Radar Scanners & Altar of Gold to 1 per stage.